ropitz/sparc_teaching/README.md

 [Glossary](/glossary.md)

 ## The Basics of Creating Digital Archaeological Reconstructions: A SPARC Teaching Resource
 This repository contains teaching materials designed to introduce university level students to key considerations, issues, and current scholarship surrounding the creation of digital reconstructions of archaeological resources.
-Using laser scan data produced by [SPARC](https://sparc.cast.uark.edu/) for the [Malthi Revisited](https://www.sia.gr/en/articles.php?tid=140&page=1) project, six exercises provide step-by-step instructions to guide students through critically considering what is needed for a digital reconstruction, processing the dataset into a usable form, and deciding how to disseminate the reconstruction to a wider audience.
+Using laser scan data produced by [SPARC](https://sparc.cast.uark.edu/) for the [Malthi Revisited](https://www.sia.gr/en/articles.php?tid=140&page=1) project, five exercises provide step-by-step instructions to guide students through critically considering what is needed for a digital reconstruction, processing the dataset into a usable form, and deciding how to disseminate the reconstruction to a wider audience.

 ### Citation
 To cite these teaching materials, please use the following reference: Kasten, M. (2021) The Basics of Creating Digital Archaeological Reconstructions: A SPARC Teaching Resource. https://github.com/ropitz/sparc_teaching.